brian-team/brian2-doc-resources/tutorials/2-intro-to-brian-synapses.rst

-If you haven't yet read part 1: Neurons, go read that now.
+If you haven’t yet read part 1: Neurons, go read that now.

 As before we start by importing the Brian package and setting up matplotlib for IPython: